nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 new data that fails constrints will result in write failure

 syntax is `alter table` table ` add constraint` constraint name ` check` condition

+### deep and shallow cloning of delta tables

+syntax is super easy
+`create table` clone table name
+`deep copy` source table name

+or
+`shallow copy` source table name

+the difference between them: deep copy creates a copy of all underlying data shallow copy only creates copy of the delta transaction logs for the table, no data is being copied, much faster

+deep copi es for large tables can take a really long time, but htey can be done incrementally and pick up changes as they are being made in flight

+important point, you never risk data in the source tables getting corrupted or overwritten while doing these, because in both cases they clone in a different location than the source tables.